RamSagarPatel/RamSagarPatel/README.md

 Hey!
 I'm Ram Sagar.👋

 - I will love to work on Front-end tech.
-(React) and also I have a keen intrest in Flutter development.
+(React) and also I have a keen intrest in Blockchain & Web 3.0 .
 - 🌱 I’m currently learning Java & Data Structure & Algorithms.
 - 👯 I’m open to  Collaborations to build something great .
 - 🤔 I’m looking for help with ...